connervieira/Predator/CONFIGURATION.md

 This section of configuration values will effect Predator's general operation.

-- `alpr_engine`
+- `working_directory` specifies the default directory that Predator will use for projects.
+    - This value can be over-ridden using command line arguments.
+    - In management mode and pre-recorded mode, this value serves as a default, but can be over-ridden by user input.
+    - In real-time mode and dash-cam mode, this value will be automatically used without user input.
+- `alpr` contains settings related to license plate recognition.
-    - This is a string that determines what ALPR engine Predator will use.
+    - `engine` is a string that determines what ALPR engine Predator will use.
-    - This can be set to either "openalpr" or "phantom".
+        - This can be set to either `"openalpr"` or `"phantom"`.
-- `alpr_guesses`
-    - This setting is a number in the form of a string that determines how many guesses the ALPR engine will make when analyzing a plate.
+    - `guesses` is an integer that determines how many guesses the ALPR engine will make when analyzing a plate.
         - The higher this number is, the more likely Predator is to guess a plate incorrectly.
 The lower this number is, the less likely Predator will be to find a valid guess at all.
-    - By default this value is set to 20, which tends to be a healthy balance for the majority of tasks.
+    - `license_plate_format` is a string that provides Predator with an example of how license plates in your region should be formatted.
+        - For example, license plates in the state of Ohio generally follow the pattern of 3 letters followed by 4 numbers.
+In Ohio, this preference might be set to `AAA0000` to filter out plate guesses that don't match the most common formatting pattern.
+        - This preference only considers the type of each character, not the character itself.
+            - In other words, `AAA0000` and `ABC1234` will function identically.
+            - This also means you can simply enter any given plate from a car located in the region you're scanning in to have a reasonably good chance at matching your region's formatting guidelines for license plates.
+        - Leaving this blank will disable license plate format validation.
+- `alerts` contains settings related to license plate alerting.
+    - `alerts_ignore_validation` is a boolean determines whether alerts will respect or ignore the plate validation format.
+        - When this is set to `true`, if a plate fails the validation test, but matches an alert database plate, the alert will be displayed anyway.
+        - When set to `false`, only plates that have passed the validation test will be checked against the alert database.
+    - `databases` is a list that contains strings, with each string pointing to either a local or remote license plate hot-list.
+        - If a particular entry in this list is a file, the file path should be relative to the working directory.
+            - For example, if your alert database is in `/home/pi/Data/alerts.json`, and your root project directory is `/home/pi/Data/`, then then the alert database value should simply be set to `"alerts.json"`, not the the full file path.
+        - If a particular entry in this list is a remote source, the remote source should be a complete URL.
+            - For example, an entry might be set to `"https://website.tld/alerts.json"`.
-- `ascii_art_header`
+- `ascii_art_header`.
     - This value is a boolean that determines whether or not Predator will display a large ASCII art banner on start up.
 When set to `false`, the ASCII art banner will be replaced with a small, normal text title.
     - This setting may be useful to change in the event that Predator is being run on a device with a tiny display, where a large ASCII art header might cause formatting issues.
 - `custom_startup_message`